 Thinking about transferring colleges mid-year?

+Did the fall semester at your current school leave you at a breaking point?
+Are you thinking about transferring mid-year to a different college or university?
 There are certainly good reasons for transferring after a single semester, but in many cases there are compelling reasons to wait it out for at least one more term to avoid transferring colleges mid-year.

 At a minimum, you’ll need to learn both your current school’s policies for leaving and your intended school’s transfer process.
 Both can be complex.
 When you add the issues of limited time, transfer credit complications, and additional costs, careful planning is of utmost importance.